TRZLedgerFoundation/trezoa-sdk/docs/src/operations/setup-a-validator.md

 sudo apt upgrade
 ```

-## Sol User
+## Trz User

-Create a new Ubuntu user, named `sol`, for running the validator:
+Create a new Ubuntu user, named `trz`, for running the validator:

 ```
-sudo adduser sol
+sudo adduser trz
 ```

 It is a best practice to always run your validator as a non-root user, like the
-`sol` user we just created.
+`trz` user we just created.

 ## Hard Drive Setup